KodingBTW/virginnes_lz77/README.md

-Text editor for nes virgin games, texts are compressed with LZ77 and this tool can handle that.
+Text editor for nes virgin games, texts are compressed with LZSS and this tool can handle that.
 Games mainly used:

 - M.C Kids (USA)
 - MCDonaldLand (Europe)